 The growth of the Burlesque Historical Society was slow at first, and it still comes and goes in spurts.
 I suspect it may always be hard for me to comprehend how many thousands of people worked the various stages of burlesque, whether it was in theaters, clubs or carnivals.
 It took so many people to put on a show.
 Now stop and multiply that by all the shows that were playing simultaneously not only in the United States, but Mexico, Canada, Europe and the Far East.
 These shows all required: performers, whether they be strip-tease dancers, specialty dancers, comics, straight men, talking women, MCs, chorus line dancers or house singers; directors and producers; agents; musicians; stagehands; costume designers; choreographers; candy butchers; theater managers and owners; ushers and cashiers and even still I may have left someone out.
 That leaves us with a lot of people to find!
 So we ask, WHERE ARE ALL THE PEOPLE WHO WORKED IN OLD TIME BURLESQUE?

 As weeks progressed to months, and months to years, people were slowly being found.
-The list grew to 45, then 75, and we now know where over 200 people are all having worked in burlesque in one way or another.
-But there has to be even more people out there somewhere where are they?
+The list grew to 45, then 75; at one time we knew where over 200 people were…all having worked in burlesque in one way or another.
+Sadly, the true legends are passing - with each quarterly newsletter mailed out, more and more of them are being returned.
+Some have "deceased" scribbled across the envelope, others simply have the post office label stating they can no longer be found or forwarded.
+But there has to be even more people out there... where are they?
 Can you help us locate them?
 If you know of anyone who worked in the burlesque theaters or clubs By or BEFORE 1965, (date negotiable)... please send me their information.
 Everybody is looking for somebody!

 People continue to be found, and as long as they worked in old time burlesque in any fashion, they are a welcome part of this group.
 The group works well together, and they help find others.
 At this stage in the game from what I can tell, however, most of the men involved in burlesque are gone.
 They were usually older than the dancers.
 But the search continues, as it continues for all involved in the golden days of burlesque.